-- Pounding the garlic and chilies in a mortar and pestle releases more flavors than a food processor or hand-chopping do.
+- Hot, sour, spicy, and pungent flavors combine to form the dressing.
+Pounding the garlic and chilies in a mortar and pestle releases more flavors than a food processor or hand-chopping do.

 - Cooking the meat to medium instead of medium-rare or rare gives it a better texture when served cold.

 - Plenty of fresh herbs add flavor right at the end.
 Fried lemongrass adds crunch and lemongrass flavor without the fibrous strands raw lemongrass leaves behind.